 The PUF may invest in various mortgage-backed securities, such as collateralized mortgage-backed obligations.
 The PUF also may invest in investments that have floating rates with periodic coupon changes in market rates, zero coupon bonds and stripped Treasury and Agency securities created from coupon securities.
 No percentage of holdings limitations are specified in the investment policy statements regarding these types of securities.
-As of August 31, 2022 and 2021, the PUF's investments include the following investments that are highly sensitive to interest rate changes:
+As of August 31, 2023 and 2022, the PUF's investments include the following investments that are highly sensitive to interest rate changes:

 Collateralized mortgage obligations which are subject to early payment in a period of declining interest rates.
 The resultant reduction in expected total cash flows will affect the fair value of these securities.
-These securities amounted to \$78,154,681 and \$77,031,141 as of August 31, 2022 and 2021, respectively.
+In periods of rising interest rates, the fair value of these securities would be expected to decrease.
+These securities amounted to \$57,123,652 and \$78,154,681 as of August 31, 2023 and 2022, respectively.

 Mortgage-backed securities which are subject to early payment in a period of declining interest rates.
 The resultant reduction in expected total cash flows will affect the fair value of these securities.
-These securities amounted to \$65,708,847 and \$153,215,478 as of August 31, 2022 and 2021, respectively.
+In periods of rising interest rates, the fair value of these securities would be expected to decrease.
+These securities amounted to \$104,990,215 and \$65,708,847 as of August 31, 2023 and 2022, respectively.

 Asset backed securities which are backed by home equity loans, auto loans, equipment loans and credit card receivables.
 Prepayments by the obligee of the underlying assets in periods of decreasing interest rates could reduce or eliminate the stream of income that would have been received.
-These securities amounted to \$70,048,728 and \$39,652,004 as of August 31, 2022 and 2021, respectively.
+In periods of rising interest rates, the fair value of these securities would be expected to decrease.
+These securities amounted to \$50,696,787 and \$70,048,728 as of August 31, 2023 and 2022, respectively.